Nightjar LogoSign in

 How do cosmetic brands create product images without a photoshoot?
 Brands upload a single product photo to an AI tool like Nightjar, which generates professional catalog images, lifestyle scenes, and shade variants without a studio.
 The AI handles lighting, shadows, and backgrounds.
 A 40-shade foundation line that would require weeks of studio time can be generated in hours from one reference image per product.

 Can AI generate accurate shade variants for makeup products?
 Yes, but accuracy depends on the tool.
-Nightjar allows hex-code color input, meaning brands can specify exact Pantone shade values and generate variants with identical lighting across the entire range.
-Most other AI tools rely on text prompts like "slightly darker," which produces unpredictable color shifts that will not match brand specifications.
+Nightjar allows hex-code color input, meaning brands can specify Pantone shade values and generate variants with consistent lighting across the range.
+Most other AI tools rely on text prompts like "slightly darker," which produces unpredictable color shifts that may not match brand specifications.

 How much does AI product photography cost for beauty brands?
-AI product photography for cosmetics typically costs $0.10 to $1.00 per image depending on the tool, compared to $100-200 per image for traditional studio photography.
-For shade-range products, the savings are extreme: a 40-shade foundation line needing 240 images costs approximately $24 with AI versus $24,000-48,000 with traditional photography.
+AI product photography for cosmetics typically costs $0.10 to $1.00 per image depending on the tool, compared to $100-200 per image for traditional studio photography per the cited sources.
+For shade-range products, the gap widens: a 40-shade foundation line needing 240 images costs approximately $24 with AI versus $24,000-48,000 with traditional photography.

 Can AI handle reflective cosmetic packaging like glass and chrome?
 Some AI tools handle reflective surfaces better than others.
-Nightjar is specifically trained for transparent and reflective materials, rendering proper refraction through glass bottles and natural reflections on chrome caps.
-Generic AI image generators like Midjourney and DALL-E often produce unrealistic reflections or distort packaging shapes.
-Always test with your most challenging product first.
+Nightjar is designed for transparent and reflective materials, handling refraction through glass bottles and reflections on chrome caps.
+Generic AI image generators like Midjourney and DALL-E are built to do many things at once (art, illustration, fantasy, and product photos as one of many use cases), and that breadth can pull them away from photographic realism on packaging.
+A specialist product photography tool is a better fit when fidelity matters.
+Test any tool with your most challenging product first.

 Is AI-generated cosmetic photography compliant with Amazon and FDA requirements?
 AI-generated images can meet platform requirements if the tool supports them.
-Nightjar outputs at 2048x2048 (exceeding Amazon's 1000px minimum), produces pure white backgrounds, and preserves label text, which is legally required for cosmetics under FDA rules.
-Amazon rolled out AI-based image scanning in 2025, making compliance more important than ever.
+Nightjar outputs at 2048x2048 (above Amazon's 1000px minimum), produces clean white backgrounds, and is designed to preserve label text, which is legally required for cosmetics under FDA rules.
+Amazon rolled out AI-based image scanning in 2025, making compliance more important than before.

 References